Landing with the Score: Riemannian Optimization through Denoising: Introduction

-In this work, we propose a data-driven approach to recover the fundamental operations needed for optimization on manifolds.
-Starting from the data distribution $\mu_{\mathrm{data}}$, we smooth it with a Gaussian kernel to obtain
+Instead, in this work, we propose a novel data-driven approach to recover the fundamental operations needed for optimization on manifolds: Starting {first} from the {population} data distribution $\mu_{\mathrm{data}}$, we smooth it with a Gaussian kernel to obtain